calvinsettachatgul/aws_associate_solutions_architect/3_the_exam_blueprint/3_the_exam_blueprint.md

+exam blueprint read it yourself landing page prepare for the exam section download exam guide

 first objective
-  2         design ha cost efficient fault tol scaleable 3         implement deploy
+        design ha cost efficient fault tol scaleable systems

+        implement deploy

-  4         securtity
+        data securtity
+            one white paper

-  5         trouble shooting
+        trouble shooting

-  6
-  7 80 min long
+80 min long

-  8
-  9 60 questions
+60 questions
- 10         now added 5 from 55
+        now added 5 from 55
- 11
+        this can change

- 12 number of questions can change
+number of questions can change

- 13
+multiple choice

- 14 pass is based on bell curve
+pass is based on bell curve
- 15
- 16         students 67 and failed
+        students 67 and failed
- 17         67 and passed
+        67 and passed
- 18
+    pass mark moves around

- 19 unfair?
+unfair?
- 20         but it is based on bell curve
+        but it is based on bell curve

- 21
- 22         it is for all the exams
+        it is for all the exams

- 23
- 24 typically want to aim for 70%
+typically want to aim for 70%

- 25
- 26 then you will pass the exam
+then you will pass the exam

- 27
- 28 qualification is valid for 2 years then will want to renew it!
+qualification is valid for 2 years then will want to renew it!

- 29
+good news is that it is half price if go on to renew

+scenario based
+as you progress questions get harder exam simulation questions

+exam questions too simple?
+end of course there are difficult scenario based questions learn more then harder and simulate exam towards the end